Probate & Family Court Standing Order 3-25:

 Background

 By way of background, let’s consider what a Standing Order is and how it applies systemically.
-In short, a Standing Order issued by the Probate and Family Court is a written order that applies to each and every Probate and Family Court in the Commonwealth of Massachusetts.
-Unless or until a Standing Order is modified or rescinded by the Probate and Family Court, the far-reaching Standing Order impacting all family law matters remains in effect.
+In short, A Standing Order is a written order that applies to every Probate and Family Court in Massachusetts.
+The Standing Order, which affects all family law matters, remains in effect unless modified or rescinded by the Court.

 Why Was a Change Needed?

-Over the years, litigants have long been immeasurably disadvantaged by the systemic, haphazard, chaotic infrastructure that amounted to “justice delayed is justice denied.
-(1)” As litigants, trial attorneys, judges, and court personnel would readily attest, the reality of what can happen in Probate and Family Court during the pendency of a trial is that there are all too often gaps of days, weeks, or even months in-between trial dates.
-Not only does this lead to incalculable frustration for all concerned, but the benefit of a litigant being able to bring forth before the court a timely and cohesive presentation of their case is severely restricted and compromised.
+For years, litigants have endured a chaotic, disjointed system—proof that “justice delayed is justice denied.
+(1)” Litigants, trial attorneys, judges, and court personnel know well the reality in Probate and Family Court.
+During a trial’s pendency, significant gaps often occur—sometimes lasting days, weeks, or even months—between trial dates.
+This causes immense frustration for all involved.
+Moreover, it restricts & compromises a litigant’s ability to present their case clearly and on time.
 After all, over the course of intervening weeks or months, how could a trial judge reasonably be expected to recall certain details and nuances of the case that could well impact their ultimate orders?
-Adding to the frustrations for one and all is the reality that it is not atypical for case files to be waylaid, for a different judge to be assigned to the matter, or for key trial information—such as business or real estate valuations—to become stale.
+Adding to the frustrations for all involved is the common reality that case files often become waylaid.

 Reading Between the Lines of Standing Order 3-25

-Everyone involved in the court system is all too aware of the gamesmanship and dilatory tactics that really amount to foul play.
-For example, some trial attorneys seek to gain the upper hand in the litigation by fragmenting the trial proceedings in such a way that undermines opposing counsel’s ability to put forth their best case.
+Everyone involved in the court system recognizes the gamesmanship and dilatory tactics at play.
+Such behavior clearly amounts to foul play.
+For example, some trial attorneys try to gain an advantage by fragmenting trial proceedings.
+This strategy undermines opposing counsel’s ability to present their best case.
 Another common happenstance occurs when an attorney represents a client who has withered under cross-examination and appeared not to be credible; the hope may be that, over time, the judge will not recall the negative impression left by their client and the attorney can use the delayed time to rehabilitate the litigant’s image.
-Since legal fees and costs can escalate unnecessarily due to a trial’s fits and starts, if maintaining the status quo benefits an attorney’s client (or enriches the attorney), then why seek to hasten the process along?
+Legal fees and costs can escalate unnecessarily from a trial’s fits and starts.
+If maintaining the status quo benefits an attorney’s client—or enriches the attorney—why rush the process?

 How Standing Order 3-25 Redresses Inefficiency and Unfairness

-With the overarching goal of improving systemic “efficiency and fairness” while diminishing chicanery, the emphasis has now decidedly shifted away from the delayed administration of justice, and towards a structured framework for trials scheduled in such a way that they commence and conclude within a time period that minimizes such delay,
+The goal is to improve systemic “efficiency and fairness” while reducing chicanery.
+Accordingly, the emphasis has decidedly shifted away from delayed justice administration.
+Instead, it now prioritizes a structured trial framework.
+Trials are scheduled in such a way that they commence and conclude within a time period that minimizes such delay.

 The key provisions and corresponding redress in the Standing Order are as follows:

-- Accurate estimate of trial duration—It is the duty of pro se litigants and attorneys of record to provide the court with good faith and accurate estimations of the requisite time for either trial completion or trial extension.
-Notwithstanding that input, the judge may impose a limitation on the number of requested trial days – “within the confines of due process …to ensure a timely and fair” trial—and, once the judge has made that determination, litigants and counsel must all adhere to those limitations.
+• Accurate estimate of trial duration—It is the duty of pro se litigants and attorneys of record to provide the court with good faith and accurate estimations of the requisite time for either trial completion or trial extension.
+The judge may impose a limitation on the number of requested trial days, “within the confines of due process …to ensure a timely and fair” trial.
+Once the judge decides, litigants and counsel must adhere to those limitations.

-In short, the clearly articulated directives detailed in Standing Order 3-25 promise to be not just a small step but a giant leap forward in the courts’ ongoing quest for the fair administration of justice.
+In short, Standing Order 3-25 sets clearly articulated directives.
+These promise a giant leap forward in the courts’ ongoing quest for fair justice administration.

 (1) This legal maxim is said to have been coined in 1868 by former United Kingdom Prime Minister William Gladstone and referenced in 1963 by Reverend Martin Luther King Jr. in his “Letter from Birmingham Jail.”